 - Select some pads from the old plant that are matured and dark green for propagation.

-- With a sharp knife, make a straight, clean cut from the pad’s base.
-Slice off a big portion of the head if it’s a columnar cactus.
+- Slice off a large portion of the head if it’s a columnar Cactus.

 - For rotten bases, use the same method: slice off the healthy portion to keep and discard the rest.

 - Then expose the pads to air for 24 hours allowing the callus formation on the wound.

 - Now plant the pad on a new pot with fresh well-draining potting mix.